 Reckless Attack

 Starting at second level, you can throw aside all concern for defense to attack with fierce desperation.
 When you make your first attack on your turn, you can decide to attack recklessly.
-Doing so gives you advantage on melee weapon attack rolls using Strength during this turn, but attack rolls against you have advantage until your next turn.
+Reckless Attack gives you advantage on melee weapon attack rolls using Strength during this turn, but attack rolls against you have advantage until your next turn.

 Danger Sense

 You gain an uncanny sense of when things aren't as they should be, giving you an edge when you dodge perils.
-You have advantage on Dexterity saving throws unless you have the incapacitated condition.
+Danger Sense means that you have advantage on Dexterity saving throws unless you have the incapacitated condition.

 Barbarian subclass